-When you finish paying off your mortgage, you can sell the house if you need a lump sum, or continue renting it and collecting income during your retirement.
+When you finish paying off your mortgage or once you retire, you can sell the house and convert your equity into a lump sum, or continue renting it and collecting income during your retirement.

 Do you need more tax deductions?

 When you rent your home instead of selling, you get to depreciate it for tax purposes.
-You divide the current fair market value of your home by 27.5 (that’s how many years the IRS says a house will last) to arrive at your annual depreciation.
+In most cases, you divide the amount you paid for the house, plus the cost of major improvements (less the value of the land) by 27.5 (that’s how many years the tax law says a house must be depreciated) to arrive at your annual depreciation.